LeftPhalange/TWCDotNet/TWCDotNet/README.md

 The TWCDotNet API was made for enterprise developers to provide weather data breezily, without creating classes to parse hundreds of fields.
 Credit to The Weather Channel/Weather Group/IBM for the JSON API.
 I do not work for them, I only made the wrapper for ease of use to prospective developers who want to use the API.

+I reiterate that this API is for official use only.

 This project is made under the MIT license for open source software.